TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 ### Test Cases

 If the solution passes at least the first three test cases, then it's a good fit for the repo.
 The remaining strings are bonus.
-Please place an asterisk (\*) in the README if the solution only covers ASCII.
+Please place an note in the README if the solution only covers ASCII (i.e. [JavaScript](https://github.com/jrg94/sample-programs/blob/master/archive/j/javascript/README.md)).

 | Description| Input | Output |
 |------------|:-------:|:---------:|